vieira83/Angular2-message-app/readme.txt

 	ex: *ngIf=”show”
 	ngIf – Condition statement, and condition template, will be show or not ngFor – Used to loop over variables:
-		#variable – how you declare a local variable
+		#variable (old way)– how you declare a local variable
-	Atributes directives – only changes the appearance, attibutes values, but won add or delete.
+		let variable – new way of creating variable Atributes directives – only changes the appearance, attibutes values, but won add or delete.
 	Ex: ['ngStyle'] =”{'background-color: red'}”

+Providers- component metadata tell angular what type of provider injectables we need in the class body
+	ex: providers: [MessageService]